Skip Breadcrumb Links

 - Of opposite or same sex.

-- Living with you in a conjugal relationship.
+- Living with you in a conjugal "marriage-like" relationship.
 You must have lived together for 12 months continuously, with no interruptions (You may be apart for short periods for business travel or family reasons).
 You must provide proof that you have set up a household together.

 Who is a dependent child?